open-mmlab/PowerPaint/README.md

 python app.py --share
 ```

-We suggest you give a try to BrushNet-based PowerPaint built upon RealisticVision base model, which exhibits higher visual quality.
+We suggest PowerPaint-V2 that is built upon BrushNet with RealisticVision as the base model, which exhibits higher visual quality.
 You can run the following command:
 ```bash
 # Clone PowerPaint Model
 git lfs clone https://huggingface.co/JunhaoZhuang/PowerPaint_v2/ ./checkpoints/ppt-v2